e-marchand/MyPMHDI/README.md

 ## as demo

-Just launch the base, the form will be launch to edit this project dependencies.
+Just launch the base, the form will be launched to edit this project dependencies.

 ## as component

-download this project in same parent folder of your base
+First ownload this project in same parent folder of your base.

-then create into your project a file named `Project/Sources/dependencies.json` with this content:
+Then create inyour project a file named `Project/Sources/dependencies.json` with this content:

 ```json
 {"dependencies": { "PackageManagerJSONEditor": {}}}